-Methadone: An opioid that works by changing how the brain and nervous system respond to pain.
+Methadone is another opioid that works by changing how the brain and nervous system respond to pain.
 It helps to lessen the painful symptoms that come from opiate withdrawal but blocks the euphoric, addictive effects of opiate drugs.
-It’s recommended when using methadone to also participate in a comprehensive medication-assisted treatment program that offers counseling and social support.

-The road to recovery can be long and difficult, but it is not impossible.
-Another treatment option is rehab.
-There are inpatient and outpatient programs all across the Nation ready to help.
-Usually, an inpatient rehab that offers medical detox would be the best choice for oxycodone users.
 It is known that the first four to five days of the Oxycodone withdrawal are the hardest.
 After that, it’s all mental and working to stay clean.
-Rehab centers can help accomplish this with support groups, emotional and medical support including:
+Rehab centers can help accomplish this with support groups and extensive emotional support.

 Steps to Prevent Opioid Addiction